jonas1137/Image-Classifier-Application/README.md

 Predict the type of flower in a picture using a saved pretrained deep learning model loaded from a checkpoint.
 Display the predicted top K-values and corresponding probabilities.

 ## Usage instructions
 Run predict.py in the terminal and enter the filepath of a picture of a flower on the local computer in the function call to have the program predict the type of flower and output its name along with the probability of the prediction.
-The function call need only include the file name and the picture directory, i.e.: python predict.py --dir 'flowers/valid/12/image_03997.jpg'
+The function call need only include the file name and the picture directory, i.e.:<br>
+python predict.py --dir 'flowers/valid/12/image_03997.jpg'

 Three additional parameters are also available to be defined by the user: